ecomp-shONgit/text-normalisation/README.md

 # Goal of the software

-This is a set of JavaScript/Python3/PHP functions (unified over the three implementations) that represent a minimum of text normalization (aka cleaning) for the work with Latin and polytonic Greek digital texts (UTF8).
+This is a set of JavaScript/Python3/PHP functions (unified over the three implementations, a Rust Version could be foubnd in this repository: https://github.com/ecomp-shONgit/string-thing) that represent a minimum of text normalization (cleaning) for the work with Latin and polytonic Greek digital texts (UTF8).
 You can realize different levels of text normalization.
 There is a documented set of functions to be called on text or tokens (a set of tokens is created by a  *.split( " " )* on a string considered to be a space separated text).

 Definition: A text normalization is everything done to equalize encoding, appearance and composition of a sequence of signs called a text.
 There are two goals of